neallseth/sqlite-api-starter/README.md

 Run `npm i` to install all project dependencies

 ## Usage
-1. Run `node server.js` to fire up the server
+1. Run `node server.js` to start the server
-2. Make a GET request to one of the example endpoints:  [http://localhost:3000/playlists](http://localhost:3000/playlists).
+2. Try a GET request to one of the example endpoints:  [http://localhost:3000/playlists](http://localhost:3000/playlists).
 This should return a JSON array of objects representing the items in the Playlists table of the example database (to see why, check out /routes/playlists.js)